hapax/hapax.github.io/assets/chance.md

 which is consistent with our discrete-time result $T = 4$.

-We'll call $T$ the *exploration timescale*, since this is roughly how long it takes for trajectories to fan out and explore the whole space.
+We'll call $T$ the *exploration time*, since this is roughly how long it takes for trajectories to fan out and explore the whole space.
-In fact, if we choose a collection of initial conditions in some region of size $\ell$, the exploration timescale should still tell us roughly how long elements of this set need to spread throughout all of configuration space.
+In fact, if we choose a collection of initial conditions in some region of size $\ell$, the exploration time should still tell us roughly how long elements of this set need to spread throughout all of configuration space.
 Because of chaos, unless we know precisely which trajectory we picked,